 A common critique is the green of the long par-5 14th hole.
-It is extremely small, with a falloff on the front right and is protected by an extremely large bunker in front.
+It is extremely small (update: still relatively small but has been recently expanded), with a falloff on the front right and is protected by an extremely large bunker in front.
 Our caddie, Rocket, told us that in 35 years of caddying at Pebble Beach that he has never caddied for anyone who has reached this green in two.
 That streak wasn’t put in jeopardy by us.
 There have been some players on the PGA Tour who have accomplished the feat, but it is very uncommon.

 The approach to the 14th hole:

 By the time you’re coming off the 16th tee, it’s difficult for your mind not to wander ahead to the tee shot you will be facing on one of the most famous finishing holes in golf.
 Once you walk up on the 18th tee, I promise you, you won’t want to leave.
 I experienced mixed emotions of being excited to play the iconic finishing hole, yet not wanting the experience to end.